-There's nothing that makes a fan of any genre of music more happier when his or her favorite artist takes pride in their work.
-Even if one or two of their albums weren't the level of quality we're accustomed to from them or they didn't meet certain expectations, the fans were still appreciated for supporting said artists in such an endeavor.
-For example, on the Capone N Noreaga song "Invincible", Noreaga admitted such when he said, "when Melvin Flynt dropped, my whole collaso stopped/I can't believe I f***** up and made a half assed album".
-He would then say he didn't want to make music, his pops just died, however, his fans stuck with him, and it still went gold.
+There's nothing that makes a fan of any genre of music more happier than when his or her favorite artist takes pride in their work.
+Even if one or two of their albums weren't on the level of quality we're accustomed to from them or they didn't meet certain expectations, the fans were still appreciated for supporting said artists in such an endeavor.
+For example, on the Capone N Noreaga song "Invincible", Noreaga admitted such when he said, "when Melvin Flynt dropped, my whole collaso stopped/I can't believe I fucked up and made a half assed album".
+He would then say "he didn't want to make music, his pops just died," however, "his fans stuck with him, and it still went gold."
 I respect Nore for making this comment for obvious reasons, and that's what I want to focus on here, and yes, this does stem from a recent comment by Lil Wayne.

 The bottom line is, it's acceptable that everyone is not going to like everything an artist puts out.
 That's common in any form of entertainment, however, if you don't think your product is good, or "it sucks", well, DON'T PUT IT OUT THERE, and it's as simple as that.
 It shouldn't be JUST about the money, especially when you're already sitting on STACKS of it and can retire at any point.
 Why would we as fans want to hear uninspired material that's NOT worth anyone's time?
 You're not doing anyone any favors by saying your own product sucks.
 I can't imagine something like this happening in the 80s and 90s, but, it's clear more than ever that we're in a different time and era.